worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 	!="FNC_GetPos;\n_canceled = false;\n\n\nfor \"_p\" from 1 to 5 do\n{\nsystemChat(format [\"Evac-Chopper get called in %1s - Move to cancel!\""
 	```

-***Mudzereli's Deploy Anything Option***
+***Deploy Anything Option***

-1. If you want to use right click actions in deploy anything to call the evac chopper instead of the built in self-actions, then   find this variable in your custom variables.sqf
+If you want to use right click actions in deploy anything to call the evac chopper instead of the built in self-actions, then   find this variable in your custom variables.sqf

    Find this variable